jinghzhu/JavaKnowledgeBase/DataStructure/collection.md

 * Java 1.5
 * Unbounded queue based on a priority heap.
 * The elements are ordered by default in natural order or we can provide a Comparator for ordering at the time of instantiation of queue.
-* Doesn’t allow `null` values and we can’t create PriorityQueue of bbjects that are non-comparable.
+* Doesn’t allow `null` values and we can’t create PriorityQueue of objects that are non-comparable.
 * No thread safe or we can use PriorityBlockingQueue.
 * _O(log(n))_ for enqueing and dequeing; _O(nlog(n))_ to go through entire queue.